microsoft/PubSec-Info-Assistant/docs/transparency.md

 ### Prompt Engineering

-There is no propmt engineering provided by the systems for this capability. **Fabrications are likely.**
+There is minimal propmt engineering provided by the system for this capability. **Fabrications are likely.**

 ## XXXXXXXXXXXXXXXXXX